Skip to content

 • GP writes the second referral letter -> Have 10 appointments with your psychologist.

-• Psychiatrist authorises further appointments under the plan.
+• Psychiatrist conducts review, authorises further appointments under the plan.

 • GP writes the third referral letter -> Have 10 appointments with your psychologist.